rmaarle/me41035/content/pages/faq.rst

    Netherlands on some days, taking much of the day.
 The `schedule
    <{filename}/pages/schedul.rst>`_ will be updated as we finalize the lessons.
 How many hours of work is required over the two weeks?
-   The course is worth 3 ECs, so expect a full time work load for the two weeks.
+   The course is worth 3 ECs (~84 hrs), so expect a full time work load for the two weeks.
 Do we work in teams?
    Yes, you will be in a multidisciplinary international team and will work with that team for each assignment.